Colony Square Mall

 Colony Square Mall is an enclosed shopping mall in Zanesville, Ohio.
 Opened in 1981, the anchor stores are Cinemark Theatres, Dunham's Sports, Planet Fitness, TJ Maxx, Five Below, Jo-Ann Fabrics, and JCPenney.
 There is 1 vacant anchor store that was once Elder-Beerman.
 It is owned by Time Equities, Inc.

 History

+Colony Square Mall opened on March 18, 1981 with 40 stores.
+Anchors at the time included JCPenney and Sears.
+Expansions would later add Elder Beerman in 1985 and Lazarus in 1987.

-On July 20 1995, Lowe's Home Improvement opened in the mall's surrounding area.
+On July 20, 1995, Lowe's Home Improvement opened in the mall's surrounding area.
 Then in 2006, Sam's Club opened to the public nearby.